columbiagsapp/souvenirs-from-the-future/images.md

 ### Caption

-By separating the exterior envelope of the building and turning it into a environmentally responsive dome, a self-reliant ecosystem along side new social and architectural typologies can exist independent of the city and it's changing climate.
+By separating the exterior envelope of the building and turning it into a environmentally responsive dome, a self-reliant ecosystem along side new social and architectural typologies can exist independent of the city and its changing climate.

 ### Credits

-Ebbe Strathairn & Juan Pablo Azares, 2012
+Ebberly Strathairn & Juan Pablo Azares, 2012

 ## Tentris